wp732/ssc_assignment_1/docs/assignment4_readme.txt

 #         symlink), so annoying as it is, you will need to maintain a license file per
 #         package.

+# NOTE 5: The symlink of packages/wp732-rekor-tools/README.md to
+#         packages/wp732-rekor-tools/src/wp732/rekor_tools/README.md was done because
+#         the only way to get the README.md to show up in the whl file but still be
+#         found by PyPi when published was to keep it in the source level directory
+#         and specify a relative path to it in the pyproject.toml, but I also wanted
+#         github to display it at the top level of the package so the symlink was the solution.

-# NOTE 5: The screenshot in the assignment 4 pdf showed an example of the Rekor commands
+# NOTE 6: The screenshot in the assignment 4 pdf showed an example of the Rekor commands
 #         being run via a wrapper script as opposed to via python main.py so I wanted to
 #         include a wrapper script but wasn't sure if making a bash wrapper was wise
 #         since that assumes bash is available on target systems.
 I was considering using